CAM: A Causality-based Analysis Framework for Multi-Agent Code Generation Systems: Background

 A typical workflow of MACGS includes three main phases: planning, coding and refinement~\cite{liu2024large,he2024llm,zhang2024pair}.
 Upon receiving a user's problem specification, MACGS conduct multi-step planning where the original problem undergoes systematic decomposition, requirement analysis, and implementation design.
 This planning process serves as a critical guidance mechanism for subsequent code generation~\cite{lyu2025testing}, producing substantial intermediate outputs that capture different facets of problem understanding.
 Following the planning phase, MACGS proceeds to generate code based on the planning outputs and conducts iterative refinement to ensure code quality and correctness.
 Among the various MACGS architectures, MetaGPT~\cite{hong2024metagpt} stands as one of the most influential and widely-adopted frameworks, inspiring numerous subsequent MACGS implementations~\cite{islam2025codesim,islam2024mapcoder,zhang2024pair}.

-While MACGS facilitate sophisticated problem solving, they generate substantial volumes of intermediate outputs except for the final code~\cite{wang2025efficient}, including problem understanding, algorithm design, and implementation approaches ~\cite{he2024llm,liu2024large}.
+While MACGS facilitate sophisticated problem solving, they generate substantial volumes of intermediate outputs in addition to the final code~\cite{wang2025efficient}, including problem understanding, algorithm design, and implementation approaches ~\cite{he2024llm,liu2024large}.
 The individual contributions of these intermediate outputs to the final code remain opaque, which hinders the targeted optimization of MACGS~\cite{lin2025stop,salim2026tokenomics}.